diogoaltoe/iasearcher/README.md

 # IA Searcher

-IA Searcher is an intelligent search application built using LangChain, Streamlit, and ChatOllama.
+IA Searcher is an intelligent search application built using LangChain, Streamlit, ChatOllama and LangSmith.
 The project is designed to fetch and format specific data by integrating various tools and APIs.
 This project is inspired by an existing one but includes significant improvements and customizations.

 ---

 ## Inspiration

-This project was inspired by the course **"LangChain - Develop LLM powered applications with LangChain"** by Eden Marco.
+This project was inspired by the course [LangChain - Develop LLM powered applications with LangChain](https://www.udemy.com/course/langchain/) by [Eden Marco](https://x.com/EdenEmarco177).

 ---